Tapestry with intricate design patterns

 Coast Salish | BC, Canada | Instagram

-Eastern Fraser Valley based artist, Carrielynn is a descendant of Coast Salish ancestors that have been sustained by S’olh Temexw (our land) since time immemorial & Western European ancestors that settled around Northern Turtle Island beginning in the 1600’s.
+Eastern Fraser Valley based artist, Carrielynn is a descendant of Coast Salish ancestors that have been sustained by S’olh Temexw (our land) since time immemorial & Western European ancestors that settled around North America beginning in the 1600’s.
 Carrielynn was born and raised in S’olh Temexw and nurtured by many parents, grandparents, aunts, and uncles.
 With ancient and modern design principles combined, Carrielynn’s professional artistic practice takes the form of murals, canvas paintings, drums, paddles and in recent years, illustrations for scientific reports and children’s books.

-Introducing the 2021 Pacific Northwest Art Fellows
+Meet the 2021 Pacific Northwest Art Fellows

 Portrait of Natalie Ball